colindembovsky/colindembovsky.github.io/_posts/2025-11-25-building-copilot-enablement-program.markdown

 Executives need to understand and talk about Copilot.
 When VPs and directors demonstrate deeper knowledge of what Copilot can and can't do, they will give their teams the freedom to get over the "learning hump".
 When teams see that leadership is invested in their success with Copilot, it goes a long way to build confidence and encourage innovation.

-## Redesigning Workflows for Parallel Experimentation

-Async development requires rethinking how your team coordinates work.
-Traditional rituals assume synchronous, sequential workflows.
-They break down when developers work on multiple features simultaneously while AI handles background tasks.

-### What Breaks in Async Workflows

-**Daily standups**: "What did you do yesterday?" becomes less meaningful when you're orchestrating multiple parallel Coding agent tasks rather than completing one task yourself.

-**Code review queues**: Reviewers expect PRs to arrive sequentially.
-In async workflows, developers might open multiple PRs for the same feature (testing different approaches) simultaneously.

-**Deployment schedules**: Batch deployments assume teams synchronize to a release train.
-Async teams ship when features are ready, not on a schedule.

-**Design reviews**: Traditional design reviews debate approaches theoretically.
-Async teams prototype multiple approaches with AI and compare actual implementations and working prototypes.

-### New Coordination Patterns

-Here's what works better for async teams:

-**Repurpose daily standups**: Rather than "what I did yesterday, what I'm doing today and what's blocking me", change the format to cover what Copilot is working on, what needs review and what prompts are yielding the best results.

-**Move to continuous code review**: Create a policy that requires Copilot Code Review on all PRs, and continuously iterate on Copilot instructions that help guide the review to your standards and conventions.

-**Enable on-demand deployments**: Shift from "we deploy every Friday" to "we deploy when features pass quality gates."
-Use GitHub Actions to automate deployments on merge to main.
-Requires strong automated testing, but eliminates batching delays.

-**Invest in good quality gates and policies**: including Code Quality and GitHub Advanced Security scans, linting and test coverage.
-You're aiming to have high confidence that when all automated gates pass, the PR can be shipped as soon as human review is completed.
-No waiting for Friday.

-**Shift design reviews to "build and compare"**: Instead of debating approaches in a meeting, create multiple issues describing each approach.
-Assign to Copilot coding agent or have developers prototype with Copilot assistance.
-Review actual code, not theoretical designs.

 ## The "Sharpen the Saw" Principle: Continuous Learning

 GitHub Copilot is evolving rapidly.
 What worked 6 months ago may not be optimal today.
 Your team needs continuous learning baked into their cadence.